traws0/ngnk-windows/readme.txt

 o/   .o files (build tmp)

 k objs
- A - the type of a tagged ptr to a k obj x y z u - var names for A objs. usually x y z are the args and u is the result from the fn. xt xn xb - type, length, and bucket(as in buddy system) of x. similarly: yt,zn.. tc tL tA.. - constants for k types
+ A - the type of a tagged k value or pointer x y z u - var names for A objs. usually x y z are the args and u is the result from the fn. xt xn xb - type, length, and bucket(as in buddy system) of x. similarly: yt,zn.. tc tL tA.. - constants for k types